ZijiePang/zijie_pang_portfolio/README.md

 # zijie_pang_portfolio
 Hello!
-Here is my portfolio, which includes small projects I wrote in C++, JavaScript, and Python.
+Here is my portfolio, which includes small projects I wrote in C++ and JavaScript.
 Please click on each folder to see the details.